 You will be motivated by team work and confidently contribute to the wider clinical team.
 This includes psychiatry, paediatrics, speech and language, occupational therapy as well as other clinical psychologists.
 You will offer joint work with medical practitioner colleagues and join the clinicians from the Neurodevelopmental Lifespan Service and Post-Adoption Support Service in offering assessments for Autism and ADHD as well as contributing in-depth mental health assessments.

-You will report to the Clinical Director with clinical supervision from a Consultant Clinical Psychologist.
+You will report to the children’s service manager and receive clinical supervision from a consultant clinical psychologist.

 - Carrying out general and specialist assessments with clients in a range of settings